Chart Color Schemes

 Ngunnawal displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Ngunnawal, according to the latest Census data, 67.4% of dwellings were houses with the remaining 32.6% being semi-detached homes, apartments, and other types.
-This is similar to the Australian Capital Territory's distribution of housing at 66.3% houses and 33.7% other dwellings.
-Home ownership in Ngunnawal stood at 21.7%, with mortgaged dwellings at 51.2% and rented ones at 27.1%.
-The median monthly mortgage repayment was $1,950, lower than the Australian Capital Territory average of $2,123.
-Weekly rent in Ngunnawal was recorded at $450, compared to the Australian Capital Territory's $462.
-Nationally, Ngunnawal's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Ngunnawal, as evaluated at the latest Census held on 28 August 2016, comprised 67.4% houses and 32.6% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares with the Australian Capital Territory's dwelling structure of 66.3% houses and 33.7% other dwellings.
+The level of home ownership in Ngunnawal was higher than that of the Australian Capital Territory at 21.7%, with mortgaged dwellings at 51.2% and rented dwellings at 27.1%.
+The median monthly mortgage repayment in the area was $1,950, lower than the Australian Capital Territory average of $2,123.
+Meanwhile, the median weekly rent figure was recorded at $450, compared to the Australian Capital Territory's $462.
+Nationally, Ngunnawal's median monthly mortgage repayments were higher than the Australian average of $1,863, while median weekly rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing